1 Legal framework

 12.1 What types of insurance arrangements - whether compulsory or optional - are typically put in place for construction projects in your jurisdiction?

-- works insurance;
+- property insurance;

-- professional indemnity insurance; and
+- worker's compensation insurance; and

 12.2 If local insurance is required, can local insurers assign reinsurance contracts in your jurisdiction?